MicrosoftDocs/intelligent-asset-manager/Intelligent-asset/Sup_Comm.md

-## IAM Support and Community
+# IAM Support and Community

-# IAM     Support
+## IAM Cloud and Universal Inventory Support

-All technical support issues should be directed to IAMSupport@microsoft.com
+All technical support issues should be directed to IAMSupport@microsoft.com, for both IAM Cloud and Universal Inventory app,
-The following overview summarizes IAMs support standards:
+The following overview summarizes IAM support standards:

 ![IAM Support Standards](media/IAM_support_standards.jpg)